 Businesses face the following hurdles with SaaS Price Model:

 - To price a SaaS product, there are innumerable different ways available.

-- The value to create and maintain a SaaS product is usually not proportional to the experience a customer gets.
+- The value to create and maintain a SaaS application is usually not proportional to the experience a customer gets.
 Hence, deriving pricing based on margin (profit) is not a smart move.

 - Due to the repetitive nature of SaaS, the value is stretched out and is collected over a period of time.